keshavgoel787/ForgetMeNot/caretaker_dashboard/API_INTEGRATION.md

 - Original ZIP + names mapping sent to `POST /generate-context`
 - Backend:
   - Re-extracts ALL faces (not sampled)
-  - Applies name mappings to person folders
+  - Applies name mappings to face folders
   - Generates AI context for each memory using Gemini
   - Creates `context.json` in each memory folder
 - Returns complete annotated ZIP